British Wildlife of the Week

 The eels are born in the Sargasso, a vast expanse of warm, seaweed-strewn sea in the North Atlantic, bordered on four sides by oceanic currents.
 The tiny, transparent, leaf-shaped larvae are called leptocephali (‘slim heads’) and are physically so different from adult eels that until 1896 were believed to be an entirely different type of marine life.
 Driven by an ancestral urge, these minute, fragile creatures embark on an epic odyssey to Europe, 6,000 km away across the Atlantic.
 The vast majority will not make it.
 But those that do survive transform, thanks to chemical and temperature cues as they near land.
 From tiny, laterally-compressed larvae, they become ‘glass eels’ – still small and largely see-through, but now recognisable to most people as eels.

 Finally, as they leave the sea and start swimming upriver, changes in the gut and kidneys equip them for freshwater.
-They transform again into ‘elvers’ – miniature versions of the adult eels – and forge inland.
+They transform again, this time into ‘elvers’ – miniature versions of the adult eels – and forge inland.
 Those rivers with wide, west-facing estuaries like the Severn in England usually get large quantities of young eels swimming up them.
 These fish will go to any length to reach their goal; sometimes they pile their bodies up in their hundreds to climb over obstacles, and their thick coating of mucus means they can leave water entirely and slither over wet grass at night.
 They have remarkable navigational skills.
-Eels in Scandinavia have been caught, tagged, and then released in an estuary hundreds of miles away, yet they reappeared within their original river within weeks.
+Eels in Scandinavia have been caught, tagged, and then released into an estuary hundreds of miles away, yet they reappeared within their original river within weeks.

 The eels spend many years within these rivers, feeding and growing more opaque as they mature.
 Whereas elvers only eat microplankton, adult eels are voracious carnivores, feeding on invertebrates and small fish.
 They’re also very cannibalistic, frequently devouring their own kind.